Brick tax

 The brick tax was a property tax introduced in Great Britain in 1784, during the reign of King George III, to help pay for the wars in the American Colonies.
 Bricks were initially taxed at 2s 6d per thousand.
 The brick tax was eventually abolished in 1850.

 Proposal

 The brick tax was first proposed by Lord George Lyttelton in 1756.
-The proposal was perceived as partial since parts of Britain used mainly stone for building and also as unfair since the tax would not apply to the rich as their houses were built almost exclusively from stone.
-Lyttelton failed to pass the brick tax proposal and consequently started to promote tax on publicans, which (at the rate of 1l per a business license) was calculated to generate considerably more revenue than the brick tax.
+The proposal was perceived as partial since parts of Britain used mainly stone for building and also as unfair since (it was believed) the tax would fall less heavily on the rich as their houses were more likely to be built from stone.
+Lyttelton failed to pass the brick tax proposal and consequently started to promote tax on publicans, which (at the rate of 1l. per a business licence) was calculated to generate considerably more revenue than the brick tax.

 The brick tax was proposed and rejected again in 1778.

 The brick tax finally passed in 1784 to cover costs of War of American Independence.
 The reason bricks were chosen to be the subject of the tax was that there had been a significant growth in popularity of the material in the late 1700s.